-You will gain the expertise needed to be competitive professionally within the area of community nutrition.
-Sustainable food systems and community development knowledge and skills are increasingly essential to solving the health and nutrition problems in our populations.
+Knowledge and skills in sustainable food systems and community development are increasingly essential to solving the health and nutrition problems in our populations.
 Professionals entering this field must be skilled in examining the food system, program planning and evaluation, community development, and leadership, and grant writing.

 Our 30-credit M.S. degree can be completed in 18 months, while a